taiidani/terraform-provider-jenkins/README.md

 $ make test
 ```

 In order to run the full suite of Acceptance tests, run `make testacc`.
-These tests require Docker installed on the machine that run them, and do not create any remote resources.
+These tests require Docker to be installed on the machine that runs them, and do not create any remote resources.

 ```sh
 $ make testacc